OSGeo/gdal/doc/source/drivers/vector/gpkg.rst

 Specification version
 ---------------------

-Starting with GDAL 2.2, the driver is able to create GeoPackage databases following the 1.0/1.0.1, 1.1 or 1.2 versions.
-For GDAL 2.2, it will automatically adjust to the minimum version required for the features of GeoPackage used.
-For GDAL 2.3 or later, it will default to 1.2.
-Explicit version choice can be done by specifying the VERSION dataset creation option.
+GeoPackage version 1.0, 1.1, 1.2, 1.3 or 1.4 can be specified through the
+VERSION dataset creation option.
+Starting with GDAL 3.11, it defaults to 1.4.
+For earlier versions, it defaults to 1.2.

 Limitations
 -----------